 We can believe and wait for tomorrow’s healing light.
 We can live, and love, and grow in the realization of who God is—and who He created us to be.
-We can live simply, yet strong, like a few of the most unique flowers He created.
+We can live content, yet mighty, like a few of the most unique flowers He created.

-I’m thankful for all His goodness, and especially thankful He painted the fields of earth with a multitude of color.
+I’m thankful for all His goodness and especially grateful He painted the fields of the earth with a multitude of color.
 May each storybook character, and each storybook flower, help our imaginations wander and soar.

 Have you ever felt burdened by the weight of the call and resembled a fragile storybook flower in the rain?
 I’d love to hear your thoughts or experiences.